Table of Contents

 TimeCapsules Time Capsules

 You can also create your own paths.
 When doing this, make sure you set the language line properly.
-The key for a path in the language system is EncyPath_{path}, i.e. EncyPath_Lifeforms/Fauna/Leviathans.
+The key for a path in the language system is EncyPath_{path}, e.g. EncyPath_Lifeforms/Fauna/Leviathans.

 Example of custom path creation